 2. Aligning culture and strategy

 Engagement is great, but it needs to be channeled if it is to achieve maximum impact.
-That means employees need to be focused on your company strategy, and working on the areas that fit with your business objectives.
+That means employees need to be focused on your company strategy, and working on the areas that fit with your business objectives for employee engagement.
 Doing this means you’ll have to break down any barriers in your organization and create an open culture that is driven by always-on feedback.
 At the beginning this can be unnerving – employees have the chance to share their thoughts, whenever they want – and they then expect you to act on their feedback.
 This means you need to be transparent and open with a flatter corporate structure.
 However, the benefits considerably outweigh any concerns.
 Staff are both engaged and aligned with the organization’s goals and managers have access to broader insight, direct from your people.
 You create a culture of continuous improvement, with your employees operating effectively at all times.

 3. Create leaders across the organization